 Kalenderdateien für IE7:

-An industrial placement of 20 hours per week is integrated into the fifth semester of the Information Engineering degree course.
+An internship placement of 20 weeks minimum in an industry setting is integrated into the fifth semester of the Information Engineering degree course.
 Information about the placement is included in the course guidelines.
+To obtain an official certificate outlining the requirements of the internship, please contact the internship coordinator.

 Prof. Dr. Jens Ginzel